 Interoperability Act

 The EU is working on a regulation to establish interoperability frameworks for sharing information in the public sector.
-There are already several EU interoperability initiatives, such as the European Interoperability Framework (EIF).
-They are non-binding and have limited impact.
+A number of EU interoperability initiatives already exist, such as the European Interoperability Framework (EIF).
+However, these are not binding and have limited impact.
 The Interoperability Act aims to improve the quality of public services across all EU countries.
-The regulation was provisionally adopted in 2023.
+This regulation entered into force on 11 April 2024 and took effect on 12 July 2024.
+The provisions on interoperability assessments and national competent authorities took effect as of 12 January 2025.

 European legislation and regulations under negotiation: